SANGNGUYEN24/find-it/README.md

 6. After connecting to the phone successfully, click run button ![image](https://user-images.githubusercontent.com/78266241/161093587-f35d2949-4932-473d-b377-d4bb99e7da54.png) to build the app.

-7. To test the app, you can scan one of following QR code:
+7. To test the app, you can scan one of following QR codes:

     _Increase screen brightness to make QR scanning smoother_